RatherRude/Elite-Dangerous-AI-Integration/docs/xtts/VoiceClone-and-XTTS-Setup.md

 </details>

-# Setting up an OpenAI compatable TTS server that can use XTTS models
+# Setting up an OpenAI compatable TTS server than can use XTTS models

 ## Preparing for OpenedAI Speech
  The server we will be using here is [OpenedAI Speech](https://github.com/matatonic/openedai-speech).
 We're gonna start by opening a WSL terminal from the command prompt, cloning the repo and enter the folder: